-- 2.7 One of our roles as a regulator is to approve programmes delivering education and training for the professions we regulate.
-Usually we only approve preregistration education and training, in other words, the education and training an individual must complete before they may be registered and can start practising in their profession.
-However, we also have separate powers to approve AMHP training in England. - 2.8 The approval process involves an approval visit and initial decision about whether a programme meets our standards.2 With AMHP programmes, we will be deciding whether the programme meets the criteria we have set.
+- 2.7 One of our roles as a regulator is to approve education programmes delivering training for the professions we regulate.
+Usually the only training we approve is pre-registration training, in other words, the training an individual must complete before they start practising in their profession.
+However, we also have powers to approve AMHP training in England. - 2.8 The approval process involves an approval visit and initial decision about whether a programme meets our standards.2 With AMHP programmes, we will be deciding whether the programme meets the criteria we have set.